lenguyenkha/elasticsearch-analysis-vietnamese/README.md

 Vietnamese Analysis Plugin for Elasticsearch
 ========================================

-Vietnamese Analysis plugin integrates Vietnamese language analysis into Elasticsearch.
+Vietnamese Analysis plugin integrates Vietnamese language analysis into Elasticsearch (7.7.0).
+Base on elasticsearch-analysis-vietnamese by Duy Do

 The plugin provides the `vi_analyzer` analyzer and `vi_tokenizer` tokenizer.
 The `vi_analyzer` is composed of the `vi_tokenizer` tokenizer, the `lowercase` and `stop` filter.

-## Installation on Elasticsearch 5.x
+## Installation on Elasticsearch 7.x.x

-In order to install the plugin, choose a version in [releases](https://github.com/duydo/elasticsearch-analysis-vietnamese/releases) page then run:
+In order to install the plugin, choose a version in [releases](https://github.com/lenguyenkha/elasticsearch-analysis-vietnamese/releases) page then run:

 ```sh
 bin/elasticsearch-plugin install link/to/binary/version